 For decades the company has regularly sponsored annual picnics and barbecues where employees and families enjoy the outdoors, great food (cooked on a Pilot Rock grill), softball games and swimming.
 At holiday time, the annual Christmas party includes performances by talented employees, often highlighted by a unique song composed to commemorate a special event in a co-worker’s life.
 Other winter activities include bowling parties, tree decorating and participation in the annual Chamber Christmas parade.
 All to encourage a spirit of fun and camaraderie within the staff at R.J.
 Thomas Mfg.
 Co.

 To come full circle, in 2008, the Thomas family, on behalf of the business and its employees, made a large financial contribution to the Cherokee County Conservation Board so it could complete the acquisition of some land to expand the Martin’s Access County Park area.
-Almost 50 years later this park continues to be very popular and the demand for recreational areas continues to grow.
+Almost 50 years later, this park continues to be very popular and the demand for recreational areas continues to grow.
 R.J.
 Thomas Mfg.
 Co. and its Pilot Rock brand of products will grow with it.
-There are always new and innovative products on the CAD “drawing board”.
+There are always new and innovative products on the drawing board.